Child Protection Plan

 -Show respect for children and their rights

--Be cognisant of appearance and perceptions through language, behavior, actions, and relationships with children
+-Be cognizant of appearance and perceptions through language, behavior, actions, and relationships with children

 -Maintain accountability for your actions at all times